Christ of Vũng Tàu

-Christ the King, of Vũng Tàu (Tượng Chúa Kitô Vua) is a statue of Jesus, standing on Mount Nhỏ in Vũng Tàu, TPHCM, Đông Nam Bộ, Vietnam.
+Christ the King of Vũng Tàu (Tượng Chúa Kitô Vua) is a statue of Jesus, standing on Mount Nhỏ in Vũng Tàu, Ho Chi Minh City, Vietnam.
 The Vietnamese Catholic Church built the statue in 1974 and it was completed on 2 December 1994.

 It is 32 m high, standing on a 4 m high platform, for a 36 m total monument height with two outstretched arms spanning 18.3 m.
 There is a 133-step staircase inside the statue.

 The statue is the largest Christian statue across Asia since 2012, and since its restoration in 1993, it has been a major pilgrim destination for Christians across Vietnam as well as Christian vacationers.